BeauConstrictor/Ozpex-64/README.md

 ## The Logisim Implementation

 The Ozpex 64 has been implemented in the free digital logic design software [Logisim Evolution](https://github.com/logisim-evolution/logisim-evolution).
 You can find this in the `logisim/` directory of this repo.
 Once you have opened the `.circ` file in Logisim Evolution, you can set the clock speed to whatever you desire and start the simulation.
-There are some cartridges included which you can easily insert and the ROM is prepopulated with the monitor program.
+There are some cartridges included which you can easily insert.
+The ROM is prepopulated with the monitor program.

 ## The Software